google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

       });
     }

-This code above tells the browser that we have a service worker file and where its located.
+This code above tells the browser that we have a service worker file and where it's located.
 In this case, the service worker file is at `/service-worker.js`.
 Behind the scenes the browser will take the following steps after calling `register()`: